Assessing SSA’s Efforts to Meet the Needs of Persons With Limited English Proficiency

 - Site visits and focus groups with 10 LEP population groups

-- A cost-benefit analysis of various approaches to improve SSA’s existing electronic services for LEP individuals
+- A cost-benefit analysis of various approaches to improve SSA’s existing electronic services for individuals with LEP

-Results of the study helped SSA to improve access to information and services for LEP individuals.
+Results of the study helped SSA improve access to information and services for individuals with LEP.

 Final report, Ensuring Meaningful Access to Services: Assessing SSA’s Efforts to Serve Limited English Proficient Indiviuals in an Electronic Environment (November 2004)